top of page

 Claire Phillips integrates theory and practice to help leaders integrate changing personal behavior with changing systems.

-We are ARS address the challenge of substance use disorder, mental health, and homelessness.
-Claire Phillips is recruiting 10,000 nurses to address an even bigger challenge: The Healthcare System as a whole.
+We at ARS address the challenge of substance use disorder, mental health, and homelessness.
+Claire Phillips is recruiting 10,000 nurses to address an even bigger challenge: The Healthcare System as a whole and a society the makes people sick.

 “I have beef with academic programs that divide their classes into 'Theory' and 'Practice', Claire says.
 “To me, this creates a false choice (and provides students with ammunition to bemoan 'pointless' classes like Nursing Theory.)